 In this "dazzling" show, Alex and Ricky chat with textile artist, embellishment pioneer, and repeat Quilt National exhibitor Terrie Hancock- Mangat about the evolution of her art, and enjoy a show and tell of her unique, inventively embellished quilts.
 Then Terrie teaches Alex (and us!) her reverse- applique technique, including how she uses floss as an accent.
 In the spirit of the embellishment "thread," Bernina educator Gayle Hillert returns to share more ideas for using the decorative stitches on the sewing machine to embellish children's clothing.

 Where do we begin?
 Award-winning quilt artist?
 Best-selling author?
 World-traveled teacher?
 NQA-certified judge?
 Quilting icon Judy Mathieson does it all.
-And in this episode, she demos some of the techniques that she is famous for, including her precision paper-piecing method - no paper to remove! - and how she builds her characteristic star circles, segment by segment.
+And in this show, she demos some of the techniques that she is famous for, including her precision paper piecing method - no paper to remove! - and how she builds her characteristic star circles, segment by segment.
 If that's not enough, Judy also offers valuable pointers on what judges look for in a quilt when judging a quilt show.
-This not-to-be-missed episode was shot on location at the beautiful Wente Winery in Northern California, and also features a brief winery tour, a lovely redwork pattern featuring grapes, vines, and leaves, and Ricky singing opera... in a cave!
+This not-to-be-missed show was shot on location at the beautiful Wente Vineyards in Northern California, and also features a brief winery tour, a lovely redwork pattern featuring grapes, vines, and leaves, and Ricky singing opera... in a cave!

 Wondering what's hot on the quilting scene these days?
 You've come to the right place!
 In this episode, designer Camille Roskelley, a fifth-generation quilter and author of the new book, Simplify - Quilts for the Modern Home with Camille Roskelley, demos three fast, fun, and fresh directions for spicing up your work using monograms, blanket stitch, and ricrac.
 Then Ricky chats with Susanne Woods, the acquisitions editor from C&T Publishing, about what to watch for in the sewing and crafting book market in the coming months.
 All this and more from our on-location studio at beautiful Alden Lane Nursery in Livermore, CA.